 Director of Sales

-Attempting to predict the future of your business often feels futile, doesn’t it?
+Attempting to predict the future of your business as a sales leader often feels futile, doesn’t it?
 Competitors come and go.
 Markets change over time.

 The wants and needs of our customers do, too.

-Does that mean that companies should be totally blind to what’s around the corner, though?
+Does that mean that companies should be totally blind to what’s around the corner and not think about future sales, though?

 With so much customer data available at our fingertips, spotting trends and planning ahead doesn’t have to feel like a total guessing game.